Teaching & Supervision

 Teaching

-Facilitator, Changing behaviour in systems (UCL Centre for Behaviour Change – advanced systems mapping course).
-Acted as a facilitator for the course alongside Professor Susan Michie and Professor Robert West.
-This one-day course drew together principles of behaviour change and systems thinking to address behavioural problems within systems such as organisations and communities.
-Responsible for introducing 40 participants to the principles of behavioural systems mapping and how to conduct a systems map using the PRSM software, with worked examples
+Served as a facilitator for the Advanced Systems Mapping training course, led by Professor Susan Michie and Professor Robert West.
+The one-day course integrated principles of behaviour change and systems thinking to address behavioural challenges within complex systems (e.g., organisations, communities).
+Responsible for introducing approximately 40 participants to the principles of behavioural systems mapping and guiding them through the use of the PRSM software using worked examples.

 Supervision of MSc students